-Most books about artificial intelligence tend to overstate the hype, promoting ideas of machine intelligence, task automation, and job loss.
+Most books about artificial intelligence tend to exaggerate the hype, promoting ideas of machine intelligence, task automation, and job loss.
 Reshuffle offers a different perspective.
-Sangeet Paul Choudary presents AI not as a replacement for human thinking, but as a coordination technology—a tool that alters how industries operate, how actors collaborate, and how value is generated, captured, or redistributed.
+Sangeet Paul Choudary presents AI not as a replacement for human thinking, but as a coordination technology—a capability that reshapes how industries operate, how actors collaborate, and how value is created, captured, or redistributed.
+Central to the book is the idea of AI enabling “coordination without consensus.”

 It is a compelling premise that merits further scrutiny.
 But does the book deliver?
-And more crucially, does it advance the current debate on what AI truly does to our organisations, our workforces, and our socio-technical systems?
+And more importantly, does it advance the debate on what AI is actually doing to organizations, workforces, and socio-technical systems?

 A Useful Reframing: Coordination over Automation

-While many AI narratives focus on productivity improvements and clarifying human-machine roles, Reshuffle contends that the true disruption lies in how AI reorganises value chains.
-Instead of merely increasing worker efficiency, it transforms industries by enabling “coordination without consensus”—the capability to align participants even when standards, processes, or incentives are not entirely shared.
+While many AI narratives focus on productivity gains and clarifying human–machine roles, Reshuffle contends that the real disruption is in how AI reshuffles value chains.
+Instead of just enhancing task efficiency, AI fosters new ways of coordinating among fragmented actors—demonstrating “coordination without consensus,” a core idea emphasized throughout the book.

-This is an accurate and much-needed shift.
-In manufacturing, supply chains, R&D ecosystems, and PLM-heavy environments, the coordination problem remains the core bottleneck.
-AI’s ability to structure unstructured data, model dependencies, and accelerate decision cycles genuinely changes how organisations operate.
+This is an important and much-needed change.
+In manufacturing, supply chains, R&D ecosystems, and PLM-heavy environments, coordination often becomes the main bottleneck.
+AI’s ability to organize unstructured data, create unified representations, and support decisions across distributed teams truly transforms how organizations operate.

 Yet this raises a critical point.